 Cano has his castle, but now Richard has one started too.

-At seven in the morning, South Fork, Colorado is Closed and a place to quickly drive through.
+At seven in the morning, South Fork, Colorado is Closed and a sleeping place to quickly tiptoe through.

-The Rainbow Grocery, down from the Rainbow Motel, opens at seven.
-The Rainbow gas station, next to the Rainbow Grocery, is open but their coffee is not worth a pause much less a full blown stop.
+The Rainbow Grocery, down from the Rainbow Motel, opens at seven this morning.
+The Rainbow gas station, next to the Rainbow Grocery, is open but their coffee is not good enough to make me want to drink it this early in the morning.

-Across the highway, as fifth wheels and pickup trucks pound past me, the new Gallery Coffee Shop has lights on and movement inside.
+Across the highway, as fifth wheels and pickup trucks pound past me, I can see the new Gallery Coffee Shop with lights on and movement inside so I carefully cross the highway to get what, I hope, is my good first cup of Joe.

-Waiting for seven thirty, in front of the coffee shop’s locked front door, with last night’s raindrops still beaded on outside tables and chairs, I find a dry spot and watch a delicate hummingbird.
+Waiting till seven thirty, in front of the coffee shop’s locked front door, with last night’s raindrops still beaded on outside tables and chairs, I find a dry spot and watch a delicate hummingbird cutting through the air like a seasoned helicopter pilot.

-He sticks his proboscis into one of the plastic flowers of the hummingbird feeder.
+He sticks his proboscis into one of the plastic flowers of the hummingbird feeder just above my head.

-When I raise my phone to capture his image, he jets away.
+When I raise my phone to capture his image, he darts away.

-When the shop’s proprietor sees me outside, he unlocks early and I have coffee and a pecan fried pie made by the Amish in nearby Monte Vista and talk art.
+When the shop’s proprietor sees me outside, he unlocks early and I step inside,have coffee and a pecan fried pie made by the Amish in nearby Monte Vista.
+We talk some about his life as an artist.

-The western art on display took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months and he tells me about his ” process of art. ”
+The western art on display took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months and he tells me about his ” process of art ” as well as coming to South Fork from Texas in the summer months to paint and help his significant other run their small business because his wife especially likes it here and there are tax advantages.

 It takes skill and patience to make all these little lines in a cowboy’s face, make a horse’s mane look real.
-Frank says he has been drawing since he was ten years old.and his wife has a business breakfast this morning in Monte Vista and will take the reins of the shop back in a few hours so he can go finish up a watercolor.
+Frank says he has been drawing since he was ten years old.and his wife is at a business breakfast in Monte Vista but will cheerfully take the reins of the shop in a few hours so he can go finish a new watercolor in his studio.
+His works for sale are displayed on all the coffee shop’s walls.

 Hummingbirds, I Google, are cold blooded and, at night, perch on a tree branch, let their body temperature sink to conserve energy, and sometimes go into a torpor if it is really really cold.